 The Reserve Bank does not tolerate dishonest or fraudulent behaviour and is committed to deterring and preventing such behaviour.
 It takes a very serious approach to cases, or suspected cases, of fraud.
 All staff involved in financial dealing have well-defined limits to their authority to take risks or otherwise commit the Bank.
-These arrangements are further enhanced by separate front-, back- and middle-office functions, where staff involved in trading, settlement and reconciliation activity remain physically separate and have separate reporting lines.
+These arrangements are further enhanced by the separation of front-, back- and middle-office functions, where staff involved in trading, settlement and reconciliation activity remain physically separate and have separate reporting lines.
 For non-trading activities, several layers of fraud control are in place, including preventative, detective and corrective controls.
-A clear decision-making hierarchy, separation of duties and physical controls over systems and information are all in place and are subject to regular review.
+A clear decision-making hierarchy, separation of duties and physical controls over systems and information have been established and are subject to regular review.
 Ongoing training and awareness programs are also conducted.
 The Bank requires all staff to undertake fraud awareness training.
 The Bank has arrangements in place for staff and members of the public to report concerns anonymously.
 All concerns are fully investigated.
-During 2017/18, there were no reported instances of fraud by employees.
+During 2018/19, there were no reported instances of fraud by employees.

 The Reserve Bank remains strongly committed to maintaining and strengthening a workplace culture in which employees uphold the highest standards of behaviour.
 The Code of Conduct sets out requirements of the Bank's employees and others who are involved in its activities.
-The code articulates the values that staff are expected to demonstrate when pursuing the Bank's objectives.
-These values require employees to conduct themselves with a high degree of integrity, strive for excellence in the work they perform, treat others with respect and courtesy, exercise intelligent inquiry and promote the public interest.
-All staff attest that they have read and understood the code.
-The Bank has arrangements in place for staff to report concerns about breaches of the

-Code of Conduct, including channels by which concerns can be reported anonymously.
-Initiatives are under way to enhance arrangements and ensure greater comfort for staff reporting concerns across a range of issues.
+The Bank has arrangements in place for staff to report concerns about breaches of the Code of Conduct, including channels by which concerns can be reported anonymously.
+Arrangements are in place to ensure staff are comfortable reporting concerns across a range of issues.
+During the past year the Risk Management Committee also considered the findings of the Financial Services Royal Commission, including possible lessons for the Bank.

 The effective management of compliance risk is central to the Reserve Bank's activities.
 Risk and Compliance Department collaborates with all business areas to ensure this risk is being managed effectively and keeps the Risk Management Committee informed regarding the level of compliance in key areas.
-In 2017/18, a key area of focus was preparation for the introduction of the Notifiable Data Breach Scheme, which came into force in February 2017 and the Privacy (Australian Government Agencies -Governance) APP Code 2017, which came into force on 1 July 2018.
-Staff also complete a number of compliance-based electronic training modules each year, focusing on areas such as privacy and workplace health and safety.
+Staff complete a number of training modules each year, focusing on areas such as privacy and workplace health and safety.
+Work was undertaken over the course of the past year to refresh all modules to help staff better engage with the areas covered and improve learning outcomes.

 Notwithstanding these measures, events can occur from time to time that may adversely affect the Reserve Bank's reputation or lead to financial or other costs.
-Timely reports on any such incidents and near misses are provided to the Risk Management Committee.
+Timely reports on any such incidents and 'near misses' are provided to the Risk Management Committee.
 These reports outline the circumstances, including impact and cause, as well as identify areas where new controls may be needed or where existing controls should be strengthened.

 The Reserve Bank continues to act as the administrator of the Guarantee of State and Territory Borrowing.
 Applications for new guaranteed liabilities under this scheme closed in 2010, although existing liabilities will continue to be guaranteed until maturity, at the latest in 2023.
-To date, a total of \$417 million in fees has been collected for state and territory borrowing since the scheme commenced in 2009, with \$7 million collected in 2017/18.
+To date, a total of \$423 million in fees has been collected for state and territory borrowing since the scheme commenced in 2009, with \$6 million collected in 2018/19.